ilyarudyak/SuperDuo/README.md

 ### Configuration changes
 `SearchBookFragment` has `onSaveInstanceState()` method where we save *only* `ean` value.
 In `onCreateView()` we check if `savedInstanceState != null` and get back this value.
 Than we use `Service` to get book details from DB or network.
 In other words we fetch book detail again.
 In fact we don't need `onSaveInstanceState()` - `EditText` field will be saved during configuration changes automatically.
 We have 2 options: a) put `mBook` into `savedInstanceState` or b) just retain the fragment with `setRetainInstance(true)`.
 We use the second option - we have to handle only configuration changes, not process termination.

+### Miscellaneous bugs
+1. `deleteBook()` in `BookService` is incorrect.
+We delete only an entry from books table but not entries from `authors` and `categories` tables.
+We refactor this method.
+2. When we delete a book in `BookDetail` we return to `ListView` where this book is still presented.

 ## Changes in components
 ### Settings